jamesrwhite/minicron/README.md

 Goals
 ------

+Some rough goals that minicron is trying to achieve.

 - Have minimal external dependencies
 - Fault tolerance
 - Remove the need to understand cron syntax
-- Send alerts on job failure or missed executions
+- Increase visiblity into cron failures / missed executions

 Installation
 -------------